felixlopz/hubrise-test-task/content/apps/woocommerce/en/connect-hubrise.md

 After connecting the Bridge, you need to configure a few parameters in the Configuration page to send orders correctly to your EPOS.

-For more information about the configuration page and how to navigate to it, see [Configuration Page](/apps/woocommerce/user-interface/#configuration-page).
+For more information about the configuration page and how to navigate to it, see [Configuration Page](/apps/woocommerce/user-interface/#configuration).
 For details on how to configure the parameters of WooCommerce Bridge, see [Configuration](/apps/woocommerce/configuration).

 ## 3. Upload Your Menu

 If you have a catalog of products on HubRise, you can upload it to your WooCommerce store with a single click.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).
-To learn how to pull your HubRise catalog into WooCommerce, see [Pulling the Menu](/apps/woocommerce/configuration#pulling-the-menu).
+To learn how to push your HubRise catalog into WooCommerce, see [Push the Catalog](/apps/woocommerce/push-catalog).